toggl/toggl_api_docs/reports.md

 * total_grand: total time in milliseconds for the selected report
 * total_billable: total billable time in milliseconds for the selected report
-* total_currency: an array with amounts and currencies for the selected report
+* total_currencies: an array with amounts and currencies for the selected report
 * data: an array with detailed information of the requested report.
 The structure of the data in the array depends on the report.

 ##Failed requests##